 - Feelings of guilt and inferiority

-- Negative and pessimistic future prospects (hopeless): Characteristic are exaggerated concern about the future, possibly exaggerated anxiety due to minor disturbances in the area of one’s own body (see hypochondria), the feeling of hopelessness, helplessness or actual helplessness
+- Negative and pessimistic prospects (hopeless): Characteristics are exaggerated concern about the future, possibly exaggerated anxiety due to minor disturbances in the area of one’s own body (see hypochondria), the feeling of hopelessness, helplessness, or actual helplessness.

-- Suicidal thoughts or actions: Severely affected persons often feel that their life is completely meaningless.
+- Suicidal thoughts or actions: Severely affected persons often feel that their life is entirely meaningless.
 Often this agonizing state leads to latent or acute suicidal tendencies.

 - Reduced appetite

-People with depression often experience physical symptoms, pain in very different parts of the body, most typically with an agonizing feeling of pressure on the chest.
-During a depressive episode the susceptibility to infection is increased.
+People with depression often experience physical symptoms, such as pain in very different parts of the body, most typically with an agonizing feeling of pressure on the chest.
+During a depressive episode, the susceptibility to infection is increased.
 Social withdrawal is also observed, thinking is slowed down (inhibition of thinking), senseless circling of thoughts (compulsion to brood), disturbances of the sense of time.
 Irritability and anxiety often exist.
 In addition, hypersensitivity to noise can be a problem.
-Bipolar disorder is also a subgroup of depression, and occurs when patients experience severe bouts of mania, followed by prolonged depressive and anxiety spells.
+Anxiety and bipolar disorder is also a subgroup of depression and occurs when patients experience severe bouts of mania, followed by prolonged depressive and anxiety spells.
 Depression can also occur with anxiety disorders.